niclaslindstedt/docker-backup/README.md

 See the [Frequently asked questions wiki page](https://github.com/niclaslindstedt/docker-backup/wiki/Frequently-asked-questions) for a list of common questions.

-Submit a [question](https://github.com/niclaslindstedt/docker-backup/issues/new) yourself if you can't find your question there.
+Ask questions in the [Discussions](https://github.com/niclaslindstedt/docker-backup/discussions) section if your question hasn't been answered in the FAQ.

 ## Environment variables